SysBioChalmers/GECKO/README.md

 💡 In the [`GECKO/tutorials`](https://github.com/SysBioChalmers/GECKO/tree/main/tutorials) folder there are examples of how GECKO can be applied to GEMs, in either of its _full_ or _light_ forms.
 Each `protocol.m` contains instructions on how to reconstruct and analyze an ecModel, demonstrating how different fuctions in GECKO can be used.
 These two scripts complement the [protocols paper](#citation).

+### Significant changes since protocol publication
+- GECKO **3.2.0**: all protein usage reactions draw from the protein pool, even if they are constrained by proteomics data.
+This affects **Step 58** in the protocol, changing behaviour of `constrainEnzConcs` and making `updateProtPool` obsolete, `tutorials/full_ecModel/protocol.m` is updated to reflect this change.
+See [#357](https://github.com/SysBioChalmers/GECKO/issues/375) for more details.

 _**Note:** Regarding code and model compatibility with earlier GECKO versions, see [Previous versions: GECKO 1 and 2](https://github.com/SysBioChalmers/GECKO/wiki/Previous-versions:-GECKO-1-and-2)_.

 ## Cite us